 Epitracker aims to help people live longer and healthier.
-Our longevity program has resulted in discovery of approximately one hundred promising molecules, including our lead micronutrient, ETI-101, to protect cells against the aging process.
-ETI-101 is being advanced to market through an Epitracker spinout, Seraphina Therapeutics, Inc. Additional compounds, including ETI-1029 and ETI-1080, are being advanced to support healthy aging,
+Our longevity program has resulted in discovery of approximately one hundred promising molecules, including our lead micronutrient, pentadecanoic acid (also called C15:0), to protect cells against the age-driven degradation.
+C15:0 is being advanced through Epitracker's spinout health and wellness company, Seraphina Therapeutics, Inc. Additional compounds, including ETI-1029 and ETI-1080, are also being advanced to support healthy aging,

 Promising molecules to expand longevity